vieo-us/datacenter-pve-guide/G001 - Hardware setup.md

 ### Network Configuration

 Each server is equipped with a /29 subnet providing 5 usable IPv4 addresses, plus an additional /28 subnet for each PVE node, yielding 13 usable IPv4 addresses per node.
 This results in a total of 77 public IPv4 addresses.
 Additionally, each server is assigned a /64 IPv6 subnet.
+The total cluster resources include 72 usable IPv4 address, 4 x /64 IPv6 subnets, 280 CPUs and 512GB of RAM, with storage totaling approximately 24TB.

 For optimal performance, a 10Gbit Ethernet connection is recommended for the network configuration.
 However, in this preconfigured setup, 1Gbit Ethernet connections to the Network Operations Center (NOC) are being used.